-The best exercises for pregnancy are those that put minimal stress on the joints, involve smooth movements, and have a low risk of falling or body contact.
-Great exercises include swimming, walking, stationary biking, and elliptical machines.
+The best exercises are ones that do not put stress on the joints, use smooth motions, and have a low risk of falling or body contact.
+Good choices are swimming, walking, stationary biking, and elliptical machines.

-Some activities pose increased risks in pregnancy and should be limited or avoided.
-These include:
+Some activities should be limited or avoided, such as:

 - Scuba diving

-- Activities that present an increased risk of falling such as skiing and skating
+- Things with a risk of falling, such as skiing and skating

-- Sports with a high potential for contact such as ice hockey and soccer
+- Contact sports, such as ice hockey and soccer

-- Activity that involves lying flat on your back
+- Activities where you are lying flat on your back

-- Balance : As your body shape changes, so does your balance, which could put you at a greater risk of falling.
+- Balance : Your balance changes as your body shape changes.
+This could put you at a greater risk of falling.

-- Temperature regulation : Exercising in a controlled, air-conditioned environment will help keep temperature levels in check.
-It's a good idea to wear layers of clothes and exercise during the cooler hours of the day.
-Also, drink plenty of fluids to stay hydrated.
+- Temperature control : Exercising in a controlled, air-conditioned setting will help keep temperature levels in check.
+Wear layers of clothes and workout during the cooler hours of the day.
+Also, drink plenty of water to stay hydrated.

-- Nutrition : Women who are pregnant need an extra 300 calories per day during the last 6 months of pregnancy.
-Exercising may further increase your calorie needs.
+- Diet : Women who are pregnant need an extra 300 calories per day during the last 6 months.
+Exercising may raise these needs even higher.

 - Altitude : High altitudes may cause problems.
-If you visit or live in a high altitude area, then talk to your doctor about how to modify your exercise routine.
+If you visit or live in a high altitude place, then talk to your doctor about how to make changes to your routine.

-If you were sedentary before pregnancy, do not despair.
-You can still reap the benefits of exercise by gradually working up to 30 minutes per day.
-Realize that pregnancy is not the time for making significant gains in your fitness level—or for athletic competition.
-Competitive athletes who wish to maintain a more strenuous exercise schedule throughout pregnancy should do so only under the close supervision of their doctors.
+If you were not active before pregnancy, do not worry.
+You can slowly work up to 30 minutes a day.
+This is not the time to make big gains in your fitness level or compete at a high level.
+Athletes who want to keep a more strenuous exercise schedule should do so only after talking to their doctors.

-Talk to your doctor before beginning an exercise program during pregnancy and be sure to follow up with regular check-ups.
-Additionally, if you notice any of the following symptoms, stop exercising right away and contact your doctor:
+Talk to your doctor before starting a program and be sure to go to all appointments.
+If you have any of these problems, then stop exercising right away and call your doctor: